 Greetings in the name of Christ!
 If you came to this page by choice or by accident you will, at the least, hopefully learn something about the clergy and staff that serve this great church!
 If you are looking for a church home, our hope is that you are inspired by what we do and are interested in checking us out!

 I am the son of Jim and Sharon Williams of Little Rock, and the younger of two children (sister Heather).
-Currently, my household includes my wife of six years, Rev. Jeanne Williams (Pastor at Walnut Ridge United Methodist Church), our two year old daughter, Natalie and our cats, Rusty and Rabbi (Rabbi adopted us while I was serving at Bay UMC).
+Currently, my household includes my wife of seven years, Rev. Jeanne Williams (Pastor at Walnut Ridge United Methodist Church), our nearly three year old daughter, Natalie and our cat, and Rabbi.
 I am a graduate of Little Rock Hall High School, the University of Central Arkansas in Conway, and Perkins School of Theology at Southern Methodist University.
 I am starting my fifth year of local church ministry (and my second as an Ordained Elder in the United Methodist Church) Previously I served the congregations of Pleasant Grove UMC in Jonesboro and Bay UMC.
 I have lots of experience working for churches, as I have served prior to seminary on the staffs of Highland Valley UMC and Pulaski Heights UMC as a youth director.

 I am a sports fanatic!
 I follow every major sport (football, basketball, baseball and hockey) on a professional and collegiate level.
 My allegiances in sports lie with the Arkansas Razorbacks, the Dallas Stars (hockey), the Texas Rangers and the St. Louis Cardinals.
 Our house is divided during baseball and football season as Jeanne is an avid fan of the Cubs and Auburn Tigers.
 I love to play golf.
 I love to spend time outdoors.
 I love to watch movies and I love to listen to music (classic and alternative rock, country, Christian, classical and well, most everything except rap – and even some of that is alright).
 I do like to read as well, but usually fill my free time with other things, so it takes a long time for me to start and finish a book.
-After Natalie was born, my personal physical health became a priority, so I am currently running with the initial goal of being able to complete a 5k.
+After Natalie was born, my personal physical health became a priority.
+I am trying to gain strength and improve my diet and fullly recover from heart surgery.

 As for my theology and ministry, I believe that God is grace and God is love.
 If God is grace and love, then we are to share that love and grace with one another and with God.
 The gathered community of believers is a place where God’s love and grace is made manifest and we are commanded by Jesus to share the love and grace we receive to all we meet.
 I feel strongly about equipping the laity with the skills and gifts needed to go out into the community and spread that message of love and grace we learn between the walls of the church.